-Husband puts \$ 10,000 of community property funds into an account with \$ 10,000 of Wife's separate property funds.
-During the marriage, Husband withdraws \$ 10,000 to buy GM stock, which is on hand at the time of divorce.
-The rest of the money in the account is frittered away by Husband.
-Is the GM stock community property or is it Wife's separate property?
-Applying a "community out first" rule, the stock would be community property, and the Wife's separate funds were frittered away.
-Under a "trustee's money out first" rule, the stock would be Wife's separate and community funds were frittered away.
+H puts \$10,000 of community property funds into an account with \$10,000 of W's separate property funds.
+During the marriage, H withdraws \$10,000 to buy IBM stock, which is on hand at the time of divorce.
+The rest of the money in the account is frittered away by H. Is the IBM stock community property or is it W's separate property?
+Applying a "community out first" rule, the stock would be community property, and the W's separate funds were frittered away.
+Under a "trustee's money out first" rule, the stock would still be community property and W's separate property funds were frittered away.